aredn/aredn/SUPPORTED_DEVICES.md

  5. x86 images are for advanced users.
 See "Installing AREDN® Firmware" x86 documentation section.
  6. These devices do not function on negative channels in the 2.4 GHz band.
  7. Mikrotik devices come with either a v6 bootloader or a v7 bootloader.
 See [here](https://openwrt.org/toh/mikrotik/common) for more details.
 If you are using a v7 bootloader use the v7 sysupgrade instead of the plain one.
+ 8. These devices were supported in older releases, but not supported in the current one.

 Latest installation instructions are found at: https://docs.arednmesh.org/en/latest/